mhdawson/google-drive-wrapper/README.md

   is to compress
 * parent - google file id for the parent directory into which the file will be uploaded

+## downloadFfile

+downloadFIle takes the following arguments:

+* filedId - google id of the file to be downloaded.
+You can get this id for a particular path using getMetaForFileName
+* destFilename - name for the file on the local filesystem
+* complete - function to be called when download is complete or an error occurs.
+The first parameter will be err.  err will either be null if the download was succesful or an Error object with information as to why the downlaod failed.

+If the google file ends with the '.enc' file extension downloadFile will attempt to decrypt during the download.
+Similarly if the file ends with '.gz.enc' or '.gz' then downloadFile will attempt decompress the file during the download.
+(Its still a TODO to make this optional)